mback2k/django-dnsalloc/README.md

 Executing Tasks
 ---------------
 Besides running the webserver, you need to run celeryd and celerybeat.
-You can do this by executing the following commands from your server's shell:
+You can do this by executing the following command from your server's shell:

     python manage.py celeryd -B -E